ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

 There is a lot we have mentioned (and not mentioned) beyond the scope of the article, but this is extraordinarily important for smooth long-term development.
 There is even a type of development call ["test-driven development"](https://en.wikipedia.org/wiki/Test-driven_development), which for every new feature you write the test before you start the development to ensure the correctness of your development.
 This is a tall order (for me); however, I find it is good practice to write tests for new features and functionality as they are added.

-As edge cases get uncovered, as invariably they do, it is important to include these cases in the test-suite so future users are aware of this.
+As edge cases get uncovered, it is important to include these cases in the test-suite so future users are aware of this and any changes to the software can consistently check these cases.
-As code becomes more complex, a test can offer insight into the choices being made.
+As code becomes more complex, a test offers insight into API and how to use it.
-Specifically, it provides readable insight into the larger API as complex changes are made.
 For example, in `dem-stitcher`, there are missing 30 meter tiles over Armenia and Azerbaijan, but those tiles are not missing over 90 meters.
-So, we simply upsample these tiles for general users.
+So, in the library, we upsample the 90 meter tiles to 30 meters when a user requests over these areas.
-An integration test such as this [one](https://github.com/ACCESS-Cloud-Based-InSAR/dem-stitcher/blob/dev/tests/test_missing.py#L51) shows the expected output of the API without having to understand the nuances of the larger code base.
+An integration test such as this [one](https://github.com/ACCESS-Cloud-Based-InSAR/dem-stitcher/blob/dev/tests/test_missing.py#L51) shows the expected output of the API without having to understand the nuances of the larger code base, which can be more complex to follow.

 ## B. Static Analysis